Justice Labs

 Wide shot of classroom with students gathered around rectangle of tables

 This research lab employs an interdisciplinary approach to research on a range of issues related to mass incarceration.
 Collaborating with faculty, scholars, activists, practitioners, those impacted by systems of incarceration, and other classmates, students develop, refine, and implement a research project which contributes to the overall body of scholarship on incarceration.
-Students are able to design projects (exploring moral, normative, and/or empirical, etc., dimensions of incarceration) which connect their own academic and intellectual interests to emerging research questions at the Center for Social Concerns.
+Students are able to design projects (exploring moral, normative, and/or empirical, etc., dimensions of incarceration) which connect their own academic and intellectual interests to emerging research questions at the Institute for Social Concerns.